wavefrontHQ/docs/pages/doc/hello_wavefront_aws_tutorial.md

 </table>

-## Task 1: How to Log In to Your Wavefront Instance
+## Task 1: Log In to Your Wavefront Instance

 If you've never logged in to your company's Wavefront instance, follow these steps.
 Go to Task 2 otherwise.